Netflix looking to hire executive for gaming expansion - The Information

-Netflix Inc (NFLX.O) is looking to hire an executive to oversee its expansion into videogames, The Information reported on Friday, citing people familiar with the matter.
+(Reuters) -Netflix Inc is looking to hire an executive to oversee its expansion into videogames, The Information reported on Friday, citing people familiar with the matter.

-The company has approached veteran game industry executives in recent weeks, the report said.
+The company has approached veteran game industry executives in recent weeks, the report bit.ly/3hQoYBk said.

 The move comes at a time when the video-streaming pioneer is stepping up efforts to grow beyond its traditional business as competition heats up and subscriber growth slows.